WHAT IS A TALENT AGENCY?

 Since reputable agents are paid only when you get paid, it is in their best interest to keep you working.
 For this reason, you should begin your search for an agent as soon as possible, because it only helps to have an ally in your search for acting jobs.

 Remember, reputable agents never charge any kind of fees or dues outside of their stated commission charges.
 Since the invention of the internet and websites, agents do and should charge a small website fee for their designers work on adding you to the site for submissions.
 If an agent tells you otherwise or tries to sell you classes instead, find another one.
-While it is possible to get work with the, by having an agent you will find that you get more opportunities when you have representation.
+While it is possible to get a few small jobs on your own, by having an agent you will find that you get and secure more opportunities when you have representation.